thesteve0/arvix-query/README.md

 Then use *arxiv-import.py* to import from the parquet file.
 Make sure to update connections parameters as needed

+After import we need to run the commands in sql_commands.sql to build the index

 Data was originally encoded using this model https://huggingface.co/hkunlp/instructor-xl